somework/p2p-path-finder/README.md

 See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a complete, ready-to-run integration walkthrough that demonstrates these guard limits in context.

+### Choosing search guard limits

+The defaults (`250000` visited states and expansions) work well for moderately dense markets while still short-circuiting pathologically broad graphs.【F:src/Application/PathFinder/PathFinder.php†L166-L212】 Use smaller bounds when exploring adversarial inputs: the dense-graph test suite demonstrates that a 3-layer graph with fan-out 3 exhausts a single-expansion guard immediately, whereas raising both guards to `20000` allows the same topology to converge.【F:tests/Application/PathFinder/PathFinderTest.php†L1782-L1813】 Likewise, limiting visited states to `1` halts a 2-layer × 4-fan-out graph instantly, but relaxing the guard to `10000` lets it produce viable paths.【F:tests/Application/PathFinder/PathFinderTest.php†L1815-L1845】 Benchmarks reuse search guards in the `20000–30000` range to keep synthetic dense graphs under control, which is a good starting point when profiling locally.【F:benchmarks/PathFinderBench.php†L61-L148】

 The builder enforces presence and validity of each piece of configuration.
 Internally the configuration pre-computes minimum/maximum spend amounts derived from the tolerance window,